 Michael joined Watsi on January 5th, 2015.
-Eight years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 1,900 miles to support Emmanuel, a 39-year-old loving father from Haiti, to fund the medical care and travel needed for specialized heart surgery.
+Nine years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,300 miles to support Kaung, a 2-year-old baby boy from Burma, to undergo surgery for a severe birth condition.

 Emmanuel is a 39-year-old father of two from Port-au-Prince, Haiti.
 He lives with his wife and children and works in sales at an electronics store.
 He has a cardiac condition called atrial septal defect.
 There is a hole between the two upper chambers of his heart, which causes blood to leak out without first passing through the lungs to obtain oxygen, leaving him weak and short of breath.
 Because the care he needs is not available in Haiti, Emmanuel will fly to the United States to undergo cardiac surgery on February 27th.
 Doctors will sew a patch over the hole in his heart so that blood can no longer leak through it.
 Baylor Scott and White Heart Hospital is contributing $10,000 to help pay for this surgery.
 His family now needs $1,500 to help fund costs of the surgery preparations, including labs, medicines, and check-up and follow-up appointments, and travel expenses.
 Our medical partner Haiti Cardiac Alliance will accompany Emmanuel overseas and ensure he safely undergoes treatment.
 Emmanuel says, "I am excited for this surgery so that I can focus on taking care of my family without worrying about my health."